MagixIsAvailable/nlp_toxic_language/Readme.md

 python auto_audit.py
 ```
 **Option B: Microsoft Excel Copilot (No-Code)**

-​*Open Data/live_recording_data.csv in Excel.
+​    1.
+Open Data/live_recording_data.csv in Excel 365 with copilot integration .

-​Use Copilot to review the logs (e.g., "Identify rows where the model labeled 'safe' context as toxic").
+​    2.
+Use Copilot to review the logs (e.g., "Identify rows where the model labeled 'safe' context as toxic").

-​Save the corrected dataset as Data/audited_data.csv for future fine-tuning.
+ ​   3.
+Save the corrected dataset as Data/audited_data.csv for future fine-tuning.